I make these homemade cinnamon rolls every year for the holidays. Soft, gooey, and easy to make, they're always a hit with family and friends!

 - Make the glaze: In a medium bowl, whisk together the powdered sugar, 3 tablespoons almond milk, and vanilla until smooth.
 If it’s too thick, add more almond milk.

-- Bake the rolls 25 to 30 minutes or until lightly golden on top.
+- Uncover the rolls and bake for 25 to 30 minutes, or until lightly golden on top.
 Remove and allow to cool for 10 minutes, then drizzle the glaze on top and serve.

 Recipe adapted from Oh She Glows.